Trigger Rules

 - Requires reviewer approval

-- Requires status checks to pass (optional)
+- Requires passing status checks (optional)

 - No code conflicts

-- Review is approved
+Review approved

 Tag Events